Programme Risk

 Residential Developments

-Large residential developments require structured coordination between procurement strategy, programme sequencing and commercial control.
+Large residential developments require structured alignment between procurement strategy, programme sequencing and commercial oversight.

-Digital construction analysis provides early visibility over quantity assumptions, procurement exposure and delivery risks before construction begins.
+Digital construction analysis provides early visibility of quantity assumptions, procurement exposure and delivery risks before work starts.

 Typical commercial pressures